tarwn/lessthandot-hugo/blogs/content/posts/2012-01-02-sql-server-auditing-managing-your.md

 The views return the specification names, enabled audit actions, audit results, etc.

-Now that we&#8217;ve got the views covered, a question still lingers&#8230; &#8220;How do we manage audits across multiple servers?&#8221; Well the answer is quite simple, we make use of another new feature introduced in SQL Server 2008 which is Policy Based Management, otherwise known as PBM.
+Now that we've got the views covered, a question still lingers… “How do we manage audits across multiple servers?”
+Well the answer is quite simple, we make use of another new feature introduced in SQL Server 2008 which is Policy Based Management, otherwise known as PBM.

-So PBM is a subject on it&#8217;s own, so I will not go in depth into this topic.
+So PBM is a subject on it's own, so I will not go in depth into this topic.

 A key resource required for monitoring your environment is the [Enterprise Policy Framework][4].